 - What status would my spouse and children have when I am granted H-1B Status?

 The H-1B is an employer-sponsored nonimmigrant classification which allows persons who are not citizens or permanent residents of the U.S. to work in a specialty occupation for up to six years with very limited exceptions.
 "Employer-sponsored" means that the employer must apply for the H-1B on behalf of the prospective H-1B employee through the United States Citizenship and Immigration Services (USCIS).
 "Specialty occupation" means a position that requires specialized knowledge and skills, and at least a bachelor's degree in that specialty.
-The H 1B also requires that the H-1B employer pay the H-1B employee the same or higher wage than is paid to workers in similar occupations, in the geographical area of the proposed employment.
+The H 1B also requires that the H-1B employer pay the H-1B employee the prevailing wage or the actual wage, whichever is higher.
+The prevailing wage is the salary paid to workers in similar occupations in the geographic area of the intended employment.
+The actual wage is the wage that the employer pays employees in similar occupations at the location of the intended employment..
 Since the procedures and record keeping required for the H-1B are complex, an attorney or other trained person will be necessary to complete the paperwork.

 A broad range of professional occupations qualify for H-1B status.
 Generally, professional-level occupations in engineering, biological, physical, social sciences, mathematics, and business administration will qualify for H-1B.
 A bachelor's degree is always the minimum requirement for an occupation to qualify for H-1B status, but depending on the position, an advanced degree (Master's or Ph.D.) may be necessary.